UncleCShark/Cmaketopia/Docs/DevelopmentEnvironment.md

 # Prepare Your Development Environment

 To get started C++ programming you should know something about C++ language and building tools.
-Please head on over to [IsoCpp]({{site.baseurl}}/Docs/AdditionalReadingResources#iso-cpp) to get a hang of some ideas and piece of information on C++ infrastucture, recommended books, useful links, draft documents .
+Please head on over to [IsoCpp]({{site.baseurl}}/Docs/AdditionalReadingResources#iso-cpp) to get a hang of some ideas and piece of information on C++ infrastucture, recommended books, useful links, draft documents.

 ## On the bumpy road to Cmakeland